 Community Health Centers were born out of the ideals embodied in the Great Society legislation pushed through by President Lyndon B. Johnson, and the anti-poverty ideals embodied in the civil rights movement.
-As the Kaiser Foundation reports:
+As the Kaiser Family Foundation reports:

 Health centers rely heavily on Medicaid dollars to fund their operations; Medicaid accounts for over one-third of community health centers’ total operating budget.
 In addition, community health centers get funding through the Labor, Health and Human Services, and Education appropriations bill (Labor HHS bill), but these funds contribute less than one-fourth of the needed costs to allow these centers to provide care to their communities.
-The stimulus package signed by the president earlier this year committed over $2 billion to the expansion of community health centers.
-This will help, although not solve, the growing need for health services to the uninsured and underinsured.

 To better understand the critical role that community health centers play in our safety net, we strongly urge you to visit or call your local community health center and speak to someone about the work they do there and their needs to better care for the underserved.